sanjibdey104/bingeflix/README.md

 ## Features:

-- Currently only fetching movies
+- Fetch and render movies and TV shows
-  - User can view list of movies, trending and latest
+  - User can view list of movies/shows, trending and latest
   - View the movie details
 - ### Todo
-  - Fetch TV shows
+  - Fetch TV shows [DONE]
+  - Add search functionality
-  - Expand the scope to User Authentication
+  - Expand scope to user authentication
+  - Allow users to create lists